deepjs/deepjs/DOCS/tutorials.md

 Alone, it does not provides anything but nice, fast and lightweight tools that allow you to develop your OWN application faster.

-Above all, it will help you in modelisation, architecture and concurrent run-time management of your OWN app.
+Before all, it will help you in modelisation, architecture and concurrent run-time management of your OWN app.

 But deepjs (alone) will not provide a full application out-of-the-box (for that, take a look to [deepjs modules](https://github.com/deepjs) - or write your own ;).